-Do real Christians ever argue?
+Do real Christians disagree or argue?
 Have you ever disagreed with another Christian?

 Christians do argue

-So people think that if two Christians argue, it automatically damages the Christian witness.
+Some people think that if two Christians disagree, or argue, it automatically damages the Christian witness.
 Sometimes Christians feel that they have to choose sides in arguments.
 What this means is that one party is portrayed as ‘right’ and the other party ‘wrong.’
 The ‘wrong’ person or party is therefore somehow not a ‘real’ Christian.

 If you’ve read any of these posts you will see that on occasion I have publicly disagreed with statements made by other Christian leaders.
 Obviously, I feel that I’m right and they’re wrong, but nothing more.
 It doesn’t mean that they are less Christian than I.